UFE Treatment in Kansas City, Kansas

 The University of Kansas Medical Center is dedicated to providing patients with the highest quality of care.
 Our board-certified interventional radiologists offer relief from symptoms caused by uterine fibroids.
 To learn more about uterine fibroid diagnosis and the procedures offered, please call (913) 588-1030 to schedule your consultation at our interventional radiology clinic in Kansas City and Overland Park to see if UFE treatment is the right option for you.

 Once you and your doctors(s) have determined that Uterine Fibroid Embolization (UFE) is the right fibroid treatment option for you, here are some of the things you’ll need to know before, during, and after treatment.

-Your Interventional Radiologist (IR) will explain to you in detail all of the pre-procedure tests prescribed.
-Also during your consult, you should let your doctor know if you are allergic to any medications, shellfish, iodine, contrast agents, or gelatin to minimize the risk of a reaction as a result of the fibroid treatment procedure.
-You and your doctor also should decide what type of sedation will work best for you.
-Most doctors use conscious sedation, which means you will be awake during the procedure but you will feel groggy.
+Your interventional radiologist (IR) will explain to you in detail all of the pre-procedure tests prescribed.
+During your consultation, you should let your doctor know if you are allergic to any medications, shellfish, iodine, contrast agents, or gelatin to minimize the risk of a reaction as a result of the fibroid treatment procedure.
+You and your doctor will decide what type of sedation is best for you.
+Most doctors use conscious sedation, which means you will be awake but groggy during the procedure.